Rejean-McCormick/Omni-Wiki/README.md

 ### 2. Orgo (The Hermetic Bubble)
 * **Mission:** Organize and Go.
 A multi-tenant nervous system for organizations (gov, business, schools).
-* **Independence:** Designed to operate in a "bubble" (closed network).
-It uses SenTient to process information locally, ensuring total privacy and speed without data leaks.
+* **Independence:** Designed to operate in a "bubble" (closed network) for three critical reasons:
+    1.  **Privacy:** Can run completely disconnected from any network, ensuring zero data leakage.
+    2.  **Resilience:** Functions autonomously even if the global internet goes down.
+    3.  **Security:** Minimizes entry points.
+All inputs must pass through **SenTient**, which deconstructs the language into safe, structured data before it ever touches the internal system.
 * **[Presentation of Orgo](https://administrative-efficienc-0u6vhrh.gamma.site/)**
 * [Access *Orgo* Technical Wiki](Orgo/README.md)